What is EICR Testing?

-An Electrical Installation Condition Report (EICR) is an important test which thoroughly examines electrical installation systems.
-It must be undertaken by a qualified engineer because it’s mostly an inspection of what can’t be seen by the naked eye.
+An Electrical Installation Condition Report (EICR) is important electrical testing that thoroughly examines electrical wiring installation and systems.
+It must be undertaken by a qualified electrical engineer because it’s mostly an inspection of what can’t be seen by the naked eye.
 Firstly the electrician will need sufficient training in order to perform the EICR test procedure safely.
 Secondly have the training and experience to be able to identify any potential danger in the internal electrical wiring system.

-EICR tests are especially important to business owners and landlords.
+EICR Electrical testing is especially important to business owners and landlords.
 This is because they are directly responsible for anyone on their property.
-It’s not clear what happens during the test so it’s difficult to know why it’s so important.
+It’s not clear what happens during the EICR tests so it’s difficult to know why it’s so important.
 This blog is going to give a step-by-step description of the process.
-It provides information on the test and explains what the electrical engineer is specifically looking for.
+It provides information on the test and explains what the electrical engineer is specifically looking for while completing the EICR test sheets.

 The qualified engineer will be assessing the overall build quality, performance and safety of an electrical installation.
 They will be looking out especially for any deterioration or defects.